IBM/watsonx-chatbot-lab/docs/lab-1/README.md

 Everything else that the step needs to function like the flow logic, response options, or storage of the user’s response is contained within the structure of the action itself.
 You no longer need to create separate entities and intents as part of a dialog skill!
 In the example above, the assistant asks clarification questions before handing the conversation over to an agent (with the account number as context) to pay a cable bill, or guides the user to the online billing portal for internet or phone bills.

+!!! tip
-**Pro tip**: If you’re an existing Watson Assistant customer, we have a convenient way for you to use dialog and actions together in the new product experience by downloading and migrating your dialog skills!
+    If you’re an existing Watson Assistant customer, we have a convenient way for you to use dialog and actions together in the new product experience by downloading and migrating your dialog skills!
 You can do this gradually over time to gain the advantages of important new features in actions while maintaining the work you’ve built into your classic assistant.

 ## 2. Create your first assistant (5 min)
 When you first launch the new experience, you’ll be prompted to create your first assistant: